cloudmesh/cloudmesh-pi-burn/cm-pi-burn.md

 information about your operating system.
 This it the card plugged into the back of your PI.

-Under SDCards found you will see the list of SD Crads and some information about the cards that are plugged into the writers.
+Under SDCards found you will see the list of SD Cards and some information about the cards that are plugged into the writers.

 Make sure that you only include cards that you truly want to